 If you or someone you love is involved in this type of crash, you need to contact a jackknife accident lawyer to explore your options for recovering damages.
-Call Lugar Law PC at (540) 384-0348 for help with your truck accident claim.
+Call Lugar Injury Law at (540) 384-0348 for help with your truck accident claim.
 You can also use our online contact form to reach out to us.

 How We Can Help After a Jackknife Truck Accident